Indian Immigration Services Team

 Ghanta Ghar, popularly known as the clock tower, was constructed by Maharaja Sardar Singh in 1911 and is a notable feature in Jodhpur's old town.

 The tower's clock was brought from England, and its mechanism remains mechanical.
-The bazaar surrounding the tower is an excellent spot to try native street cuisine, like as chaat and samosas.
+The bazaar surrounding the tower is an excellent spot to try native street cuisine, like chaat and samosas.
 You may also ascend to the top of the tower to get panoramic views of the city.